vaishnavi242002/Online-Quiz-Application/README.md

    - Start taking quizzes, answer questions, and receive immediate feedback.
    - View quiz results at the end of the quiz.

-## Contributing

-If you would like to contribute to this project, please follow the steps below:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-xyz`).
-3. Make your changes and commit them (`git commit -m 'Add feature XYZ'`).
-4. Push your branch to your forked repository (`git push origin feature-xyz`).
-5. Create a pull request to the main repository.

 ## License